ibm-cloud-docs/account/catalog-enterprise-share-accept.md

 You can accept requests from other accounts that share products from their private catalog to your account.
 You can then create an instance of the product in your private catalog.
 {: shortdesc}

 When you accept a share request, products that are shared by the requesting account are visible in the {{site.data.keyword.cloud}} catalog for your account.
 When you accept the request, you are opting in to having access to future products that are shared by the same requesting account.
-The share request is per catalog type (Product, Virtual Private Endpoint, or Preset configuration) in an account, not for individual products.
+The share request is per catalog type (Product or Virtual Private Endpoint) in an account, not for individual products.

 ## Before you begin
 {: #prereqs-enterprise-share}